raspberrycoulis/malta-holiday-checker/README.md

 ```

 > [!TIP]
-> You can get your webhook URL by adding the **Incoming Webhook** connector to a Teams channel.
+> You can get your webhook URL by adding the **Incoming Webhook** connector to a Teams channel and following the setup wizard there.

 3. **Install dependencies:**